mlin/sqlite_web_vfs/README.md

 It's a good idea to [VACUUM](https://sqlite.org/lang_vacuum.html) a database file before serving it over the web, and to increase the reader's [page cache size](https://www.sqlite.org/pragma.html#pragma_cache_size).

-Reading large database files, budget ~640 MiB RAM for the extension's prefetch buffers (which ought to be enough for anybody).
+Reading large database files, budget ~640 MiB RAM for the extension's prefetch buffers.
+(That ought to be enough for anybody.)

 ### Logging